Back to home page

 Hypnosis and Memory:

 I too have been watching the debate and delighting in the clarity of thought and expression, the academic brilliance and erudition.
-I'm loath to step into the ring with these heavy-weights but, here goes.
+I'm loth to step into the ring with these heavy-weights but, here goes.

 There is abundant a priori evidence that hypnosis is play, but no empirical evidence that I am aware of.
 I have likened amnesia of intra-trance events to a tennis player who forgets what the score is in a tennis match, and whose turn it is to serve.